apsabelhaus/mautograde/README.md

 * A directory, the script will look for all the `.m` files starting or ending with the word `test` (case insensitive).
 The results from all tests in all such files will be concatenated.
 The results of the test are produced on the standard output using the JSON format; see https://gradescope-autograders.readthedocs.io/en/latest/specs/ for details on the output content.
 The output intended to be redirected to the `result.json` file used by Gradescope, as done in the provided `run_autograder` BASH script.

-# Known limitations
+# Known bugs and limitations
-The framework does not support setup/tear-down of test fixtures.
+- The framework does not support setup/tear-down of test fixtures.
+- The function mautogradeCmpEq does not work correctly for values such as Inf and Nan when a comparison tolerance is specified.

 # mAutograde base files and development notes
 The `.m` files contain Octave/Matlab functions to run simple tests, collect the results, and write them to standard output.